Trustees Discretionary Fund (TDF)

 Q: I have to leave the farm, but don’t really know what I want to do long term.
 Would you consider buying a house for a few years while I consider my options?

 A: No – buying and selling houses is an expensive and time-consuming business.
-The intentions are that our tenancies are long-term agreements.
+The intentions are that our tenants wish to settle into a new home for the long term future.

 Q: I see you try to keep families within their locality.
 We would like to move further away to be near our family.
 Is this possible?